buildbot/buildbot/master/docs/manual/worker-transition.rst

     * Links on this page should be added, e.g. from 0.9.0 changelog.

+    * Is all changes are done only for functionality that was in eight branch?
+      If something is introduced in nine branch, it can be safely changed without providing fallback.

 Since version 0.9.0 of Buildbot "slave"-based terminology is deprecated in favor of "worker"-based terminology.